 - Is your child happy and focused?
 If they’re enjoying the activity and staying engaged, that’s a good indicator it’s working.

 - Do they use new words or skills?
-If your child starts using new words or showing improved motor skills during play, that’s a sign the activity is making a difference.
+If your child starts using new words, that’s a sign the activity is making a difference.
+Showing improved motor skills during play also indicates progress.

 - Are they more calm or focused afterward?
-Sensory play can help children calm down, so if your child seems more relaxed after an activity, it’s a great outcome.
+Sensory play can help children calm down.
+If your child seems more relaxed after an activity, it’s a great outcome.

 Frequently Asked Questions About Sensory-Based Activities